 A detailed comparison of the Kaplan and Barbri bar review courses

 For aspiring lawyers who have done their homework in comparing bar review courses, their research often leads to a decision between Kaplan and Barbri.
 Both are bar prep behemoths, offering live classes, comprehensive coursework, and a track record of success.
 So how do you choose between these bar review courses when they are alike in so many ways?
 We take a close side-by-side look at the Kaplan and Barbri prep offerings in this in-depth guide and cover the most important decision points.

 The Complete Bar Review package is Kaplan’s flagship course.
 This prep package follows the traditional approach of conducting bar review through a live class.
-In total, students will attend 160+ hours of live classroom instruction (in-person or online) over roughly 8 weeks.
-Video lectures are always present to back up missed classes or act as a supplement to the live lectures.
-This course format prices out at around $2,900, which is slightly cheaper than Barbri’s analogous Guided Pass course.
+In total, students get 160+ hours of live classroom instruction (in-person or online) over roughly 8 weeks.
+This course format prices out at around $2,200, which is much cheaper than Barbri’s analogous Guided Pass course.

 In addition, Kaplan offers a Convenience Package for aspiring attorneys looking to practice in 2+ states.
 This package generally offers all of the same features as the Complete Bar Review course, but with the option to study for a second state’s bar exam, flashcards and a few other minor add-ons.
 This is the deluxe offering for students who don’t want to take any risks, or more likely, will need to take two bar exams.
 This course also offers the best apples-to-apples comparison with Barbri on pricing, as Barbri offers an analogous top tier package.
 Kaplan’s premium course prices out at around $4,000, the same as Barbri’s.